dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 After we set XGBoostClassifier parameters and feature/label columns, we can build a transformer, XGBoostClassificationModel by fitting XGBoostClassifier with the input DataFrame.
-This ``fit`` operation is essentially the training process and the generated model can then be used in prediction.
+This ``fit`` operation is essentially the training process and the generated model can then be used in other tasks like prediction.

 .. code-block:: scala